Queensland Tertiary Admissions Centre

 Fixed closing date

-New applications lodged after 8 December 2023 may not be assessed in time for the January offer round.
-Applications for this program close on the 29 December 2023, so applicants may add this to their preferences until this date, however no guarantee is given that applications will be assessed in time for the January offer round.
-After 29 December 2023, no new applicants can apply, but existing applicants can reorder this preference.
+New applications lodged after 8 December 2025 may not be assessed in time for the January offer round.
+Applications for this program close 29 December 2025, so applicants may add this program to their preferences until this date, however no guarantee is given that applications will be assessed in time for the January offer round.
+After 29 December 2025, no new applicants can apply, but existing applicants can reorder this preference.
 Late offers after the January offer round will only be made if places remain in the program.

 Additional entry requirements